 Guelph Community Backpack Project

-By owning something brand new, the kids feel that they matter, that they are valued and that they have not been overlooks or forgotten.
+By owning something brand new, the kids feel that they matter, that they are valued and that they have not been overlooked or forgotten.
 We are simultaneously helping their school readiness as well as their state of mind and self-confidence going into a new school year.

 One of the best poverty fighting tools is a full education, one free of disparities and inequalities.
 Research has demonstrated that children and youth living in poverty tend to have poorer education results compared to wealthier peers.
 These discrepancies are not due to the lack of ability to perform, but are rather the outcome of not having the necessary resources in order to be confident and successful in their academic journeys.